hmchen47/DataScience/Notes/a08-FeatureEng.md

 ## 9. Feature Scaling

 + Feature scaling
-  + methods used to normalize the range if values of independent variables
+  + methods used to normalize the range w/ values of independent variables
   + ways to set the feature value range within a similar scale
   + concerns
     + the scale of the variable directly influencing the regression coefficient
     + variable w/ a more significant magnitude dominate over the ones w/ a smaller magnitude range
     + gradient descent converges faster when features are on the same scales
-    + feature scaling helps decrease the time to find support vectore of SVMs
+    + feature scaling helps decrease the time to find support vector of SVMs
-    + Euclidean distances are senstivie to feature magnitude
+    + Euclidean distances are sensitive to feature magnitude
-  + algorithms sensitive to feature mangitude
+  + algorithms sensitive to feature magnitude
     + linear and logistic regression
     + Neural networks
-    + support vectore machine
+    + support vector machine
     + KNN
     + K-means clustering
     + linear discriminant analysis (LDA)
     + principle component analysis (PCA)
-  + algorithm insentive to feature magnitude
+  + algorithm insensitive to feature magnitude
     + classification and regression trees
     + random forest
     + gradient boosted trees